-Recent winds developed slabs on steep, alpine features.
-On Monday MIN from Mt.
+Small size 1 wind slabs have been reactive to skier traffic, no recent natural avalanches have been reported.Last Monday, a MIN from Mt.
 Anif showed substantial wind loading and a reactive wind slab problem at treeline and alpine elevations (see report here).
-Wind slabs were most reactive early in the week, however winds continue to redistribute loose, dry snow.

 Possible - Unlikely